Efren 'The Magician' Reyes: Career, Greatest Shots & Legacy

 Why Efren Matters Now

-Because Efren’s story is about mastery.
-About taking one specific thing and becoming so good at it that you change what people think is possible.
-He didn’t come from money or privilege.
-He didn’t have the best equipment or coaching.
-He just showed up, played thousands of hours, and developed an intuitive understanding of his craft that nobody else had.
+The answer is that Efren’s story is about mastery.
+About taking one specific thing and getting so good at it that you move what people believe is possible.
+He had none of the equipment or coaching his rivals grew up with.
+He simply showed up and played thousands of hours, until he had an intuitive understanding of his craft that nobody else could match.

 The Z-shot still gets replayed online.
-Commentators still shake their heads at video of his banks and kicks.
-And somewhere, some kid in some pool hall is trying to do what Efren did, trying to see the game the way he saw it.
+Commentators still shake their heads at footage of his banks and kicks.
+And somewhere right now, some kid in some pool hall is trying to see the table the way Efren saw it.

 FAQ

-When did Efren Reyes win his first World 9-Ball Championship?
+When did Efren Reyes win the World 9-Ball Championship?

 Where is Efren Reyes from?